18. No More Mr. Nice Guy

 “When He [the Lamb—Yahshua] opened the fourth seal, I heard the voice of the fourth living being saying, ‘Come and see.’
 So I looked, and behold, a pale horse.
 And the name of him who sat on it was Death, and Hades followed with him.
 And power was given to them over a fourth of the earth, to kill with sword, with hunger, with death, and by the beasts of the earth.”
 (Revelation 6:7-8) Hades (from the Greek root meaning “unseen”) is the state or place of departed souls, the equivalent of the Hebrew Sheol.
 Because Hades follows death here, it is clear that the death of the mortal body, not the soul, is meant.
 The color of this horse is actually a pale, sickly green—the color of a corpse in decay.
 After the separation of men’s souls from their bodies—which is all “death” means in this context—these souls must wait in sheol/hades for the coming day of judgment.
 We’ll discuss these issues later.

-A “fourth of the earth” adds up to over 1.7 billion lives lost in this war—over thirty times the appalling death toll of World War II.
+A “fourth of the earth” adds up to almost two billion lives lost in this war—over thirty times the appalling death toll of World War II.
 The “sword” is indicative of any kind of weapon, of course, including nuclear warheads.
 But as with any large-scale modern war, the fighting is only the beginning.
 Famine and disease often kill far more people than soldiers with weapons do.
 The word for “beast” isn’t the usual zoon, or animal.
 It’s therion, a venomous, wild beast—a diminutive form of the word translated “trap.”
 My guess is that the Spirit directed John to use this word to accurately describe something the world would not discover for another nineteen hundred years: bacteria and viruses—the sources of disease.

 Following the nuclear war (since each series of end-times plagues—seals, trumpets, or bowls—is apparently chronological within itself), we see this: “Then the second angel sounded [his trumpet]: And something like a great mountain burning with fire was thrown into the sea, and a third of the sea became blood.
 And a third of the living creatures in the sea died, and a third of the ships were destroyed.”
 (Revelation 8:8-9) That’s a pretty straightforward description of a volcano, but with the added twist of a huge landslide or perhaps a Krakatoa-style caldera collapse.
 It used to be hard to be dogmatic about precisely what it was that John saw.
 But now—based on recent scientific findings—it seems that what he foresaw actually was “a great mountain burning with fire being thrown into the sea,” in particular, the impending collapse of the Cumbre Vieja volcano on La Palma Island, at the western end of the Canary Island chain.
 We should not overlook the verb “thrown” (Greek: ballo).
 The word implies volition or purpose: the mountain didn’t “fall” into the sea as if by accident; it was thrown, hurled, placed or deposited.
 The word can mean “to bring about; to cause a state or condition.”
 The implication (in the prophetic context) is that the nuclear weapons so recently detonated on both sides of the Atlantic (or within it) might well be the trigger that sets off the volcanic eruption and landslide of the second trumpet judgment.

 In one prophetically significant respect, Cumbre Vieja is far more dangerous than your average volcano.
 In October 2000, researchers Simon Day and Stephen Ward warned of the potential for a landmass twice the size of the Isle of Man—weighing in at about a trillion tons—breaking off during Cumbre Vieja’s next big eruption and plunging violently into the Atlantic.
 Since this crumbling and unstable hulk is one of the steepest mountains in the world (when the undersea component is factored in), it has the potential to set off the largest tsunami in history.
 Day and Ward’s computer models predict a series of waves up to 50 meters (165 feet) high moving at jet airplane speeds—up to 500 miles per hour—slamming into the American East coast, destroying everything within miles of the shore, all the way from Nova Scotia to Brazil.
 Cumbre Vieja historically erupts at intervals of a few decades to a century or so.
 The last big blast was in 1949, so it’s due.
 [Addendum: Cumbre Vieja erupted in September, 2021, but the action was inland, on the southern end of the island, while the real tsunami threat is farther north.]

 We also have firm scientific data concerning the likely trigger for the next trumpet judgment.
 “Then the third angel sounded: And a great star fell from heaven, burning like a torch, and it fell on a third of the rivers and on the springs of water.
 The name of the star is Wormwood.
 A third of the waters became wormwood, and many men died from the water, because it was made bitter.”
 (Revelation 8:10-11) The Greek word for “star” is aster, from which we get our word asteroid.
 And NASA astronomers have identified the very asteroid that has the potential to fulfill the prophecy.
 It was initially designated 2004 MN4 and is now called 99942 Apophis.
 NASA initially gave it a 1 in 38 chance of impacting our planet—extremely good odds (in a bad sort of way) as these things go, odds that could easily be altered by minor angelic (or human) intervention.
 Apophis is estimated to be 325 meters long and 4.6 x 1010 kg in mass, about the size of the asteroid that caused the Tunguska event of June 30, 1908, flattening thousands of acres of Siberian forest.